msnow0320/NLP_Fall2024_DepressionAnxiety/README.md

 4. Evaluation Metrics
 5. Interpretation

+Model: By November 19
 Presentation: By December 2
 Paper by: December 9 or 16